eyvind/sega-adapter/README.md

 ### Sega controllers

-The program is theoretically compatible with a six-button Megadrive controller, but this has not been tested.
+The program is theoretically compatible with a six-button Mega Drive controller, but this has not been tested.
 The extra X, Y, Z, and Mode buttons are not mapped to anything even if a six-button controller is used.